noodlefrenzy/IntelligentArtifice/content/deep-learning-on-windows-redux.md

 ## A Quick Guide to Deep Learning

-Deep Learning is a newly-popular set of techniques in the field of Machine Learning that have shown the power to generalize well over a whole host of problems, and even solve some problems that were considered unsolveable just a few years before.
+Deep Learning is a newly-popular set of techniques in the field of Machine Learning that have shown the power to generalize well over a whole host of problems, and even solve some problems that were considered unsolvable just a few years before.
 There are [many](http://deeplearning.net/tutorial/) [tutorials](http://deeplearning.stanford.edu/tutorial/) and [write-ups](https://www.quora.com/What-is-deep-learning) on these techniques [online](https://www.microsoft.com/en-us/research/publication/deep-learning-methods-and-applications/), so I won't go too deep, but I'll lay out the basics.

 People have known for some time that a particular Machine Learning technique - Neural Networks - has the capability to learn complex mappings from inputs (e.g. images) to outputs (e.g. "which digit is this?") through the use of a "hidden layer" that mapped between the two.